Have you heard about the Great Dane Breeder Scam? Are you concerned that the puppy breeder you found isn’t legitimate? You MUST read this post!

 #18 – Social Media Puppy Scam

-There are many fake Facebook (or Instagram) profiles going around of people who are pretending to be a breeder or dog owner with puppies.
+There are many fake Facebook (or Instagram) profiles going around of people who are pretending to be a breeder or dog owners with puppies.

 They will make you feel they are legitimate by being a ‘real person’, and through private messages will show you photos of cute puppies.